How to Overcome a Fear of the Dentist

 Our Solutions for Overcoming a Fear of the Dentist

-Some techniques to share are really simple and subtle.
+Some techniques to over this anxiety are really simple and subtle.

 * Communication: For instance when the doctor now gives anesthetic he or she will probably be chatting and massaging the area to distract you.

 * Topical Anesthetic: We always start with a topical anesthetic to numb the area prior to the injection and then often administer only one drop of anesthetic to numb the tissue prior to delivering the rest of the carpule.

 * Efficiency: One of the biggest keys to a painless injection though is speed.
 Of course we all want it over quick but generally the slower we go the more comfortable it is.

 * Persoanl Asssurance: Knowing that this is one of the biggest causes of fear for patients, our doctors use every technique to assure your comfort during this initial phase of treatment.